 How does Mayo Clinic decide which patients receive proton beam therapy?

-The Mayo Clinic Proton Beam Therapy Program is unique in that it is one of few hospital-based programs in the United States.
+The Mayo Clinic Proton Beam Therapy Program is one of very few hospital-based programs in the United States.
 This means highly specialized radiation oncologists work in a multidisciplinary environment that considers all your needs.
 At Mayo Clinic, your radiation oncologist will have a full range of treatment options and provide guidance for optimal care.

-Proton beam therapy will be the best option for certain patients and tumor types while others may benefit from a different approach — another type of radiation therapy or no radiation at all.
-Mayo Clinic specialists will work with you to develop the most effective treatment options tailored to your individual situation, as we have done for more than 150 years.
+Proton beam therapy will be the best option for certain patients and tumor types, while others may benefit from a different approach — another type of radiation therapy or no radiation at all.
+Mayo Clinic specialists will work with you to develop the most effective treatment options tailored to your individual situation.

 What types of cancer benefit most from proton beam therapy?

 Pediatric tumors are among the most beneficial to treat with proton beam therapy, as it imparts less damage to a child's still-developing organs.
 Tumors near the brain also can highly benefit from proton beam therapy because there is no exit radiation to cause additional tissue damage.
 However, a wide range of cancers may benefit from proton beam therapy, and your oncologist will work with you to develop the treatment plan most appropriate for your cancer and your needs.